 Faculty and Staff

 A second area of research is the Classic Maya southern lowlands.
-Sparked by a long-standing interests and experiences in Mesoamerica, including regularly teaching a survey class on the region and a 1994 faculty exchange to Belize, he began co-teaching an archaeological field school in Belize at the Mayan center of Cahal Pech in 2011.
-The field school, which has been held during UM's winter session break, is offered in conjunction with the Belize Valley Archeological Reconnaissance, a Belizean research group.
-His current specific interest is the transformations that occurred in the upper Belize Valley at the end of the Classic Period, called the Terminal Classic, the focus of the field school project.
+Sparked by a long-standing interest and related experiences in Mesoamerica, including regularly teaching a course on the region and a 1994 faculty exchange to Belize, he began co-teaching an archaeological field school in Belize at the Mayan center of Cahal Pech in 2011, completing the field work in 2019.
+The field school, which was held during the University of Montana's winter session break, was offered in conjunction with the Belize Valley Archeological Reconnaissance, a Belizean research group.
+His continues to work on his interest is the transformations that occurred in the upper Belize Valley at the end of the Classic Period, the Terminal Classic, as a focust.

 Additionally, John Douglas has participated in a range of other archaeological undertakings.
 From 1988 to 2009, he participated in fieldwork and analyses for the lower Amazon Basin Project, working with sites ranging from the Paleoindian period to protohistoric chiefdoms in Brazil.
 In 2000 to 2001, he co-taught a field school at the historic mining town of Virginia City, Montana while developing a preservation plan.
 John has also been part of excavation and survey teams in California, Washington, a Neanderthal site in southwest France, and a stone age site in the Congo Basin.